bluesky/bluesky/doc/source/comparison-with-spec.rst

 Bluesky tries to go further than SPEC in some regards:

+* Complex custom procedures are easier to express.
+* Automated "suspension" (pausing and resuming) is consistent and easier to manage.
 * The prevailing model in SPEC is to collect data as a step scan.
 Other types of scans---such as fly scans or asynchronous monitoring---can be done, but they are *ad hoc*.
 Bluesky supports several modalities of data acquisition with equal ease.
-* Bluesky can acquire multiple asynchronous, uncoordinated streams of data and represt them in a simple :doc:`event-based data model <documents>`.
+* Bluesky can acquire multiple asynchronous, uncoordinated streams of data and represent them in a simple :doc:`event-based data model <documents>`.
-* It is easy to build tools that inspect a procedure before it is run to check for safety, estimate time to completion, or visualize its behavior.
+* It is easy to build tools that inspect/simulate a procedure before it is run to check for safety, estimate time to completion, or visualize its behavior.
 * Bluesky is a library that works well interactively but can also be used programmatically in scripts or other libraries.
 * Users can add arbitrary metadata with rich semantics, including large arrays